 - Introduce Ziplet to your students in class

 This part is critical.
 Helping your students understand why you're using Ziplet will help them understand its importance and help set expectations.
-We've put together a short guide to help you with this process.

 You can find more information about getting started with Ziplet here.